how to define your motor inside your drive train

 3 level VSI

-The 12 pulse drive will not meet the requirements for voltage and current harmonic distortion imposed by current standards.
+The 12-pulse drive will generally not meet the requirements for voltage and current harmonic distortion imposed by current standards.
 Going for higher number of pulses such as 18, 24 or even 36 will further reduce the harmonic distortion, but this comes at a price (rectifiers and transformers).
 An alternative to the architecture characterised by the number of pulses is the Active Front-End (=AFE).
 Instead of a rectifier or Direct Front-End (=DFE) we use basically a “repeat” of the inverter.
 The active control of the input stage enables a much cleaner input power and provides even for 4 quadrant operation.

 3 Level Medium Voltage drive with Active Front-End